santamm/raspberry-cluster/README.md

 <a name="workers"></a>
 ## Join the workers nodes to the control plane
-To join a worker node to the cluster, login into the node and run the following:
+To join a worker node to the cluster, run the following in the control plane first:

 ```
 # Add a worker nodes